learn-co-curriculum/java-mod-2-arrays/README.md

 `String[] names = {"James", "Jamaal", "Jennifer", "Jules"};`

-Once the array is initialized, each value is the array can be referenced by its position in the array (called its `index`):
+Once the array is initialized, each value in the array can be referenced by its position in the array (called its `index`):

-`System.out.println(names[0]);` will print the `James` to the console while `System.out.println(names[1]);` will print the `Jamaal` to the console.
+`System.out.println(names[0]);` will print the name `James` to the console while `System.out.println(names[1]);` will print the name `Jamaal` to the console.

-You can see a familiar pattern where index of the value we want to print increases by one every time we want to move on to the next item on the list.
+You can see a familiar pattern where the index of the value we want to print increases by one every time we want to move on to the next item on the list.
 This is a perfect use case for a `for` loop.
 Let's put one together to go through and print every name in our array: